adesolasamuel/ESP8266-NodeMCU-to-Google-Firebase/README.md

 This is a detailed description of how to send data from NodeMCU or ESP8266 to Google Firebase

-How to send data to Microsoft Azure IoT central Using NodeMCU
+How to send data to Google Firebase Using NodeMCU

 Link to step by step Video: https://youtu.be/7VXbVHssiQU